 The common good

-The answer would be simple had our instinctive liberal emotions not been hijacked by brutal capitalism.
 Humans are social beings, and the kind of creature that a person becomes depends crucially on the social, cultural and institutional circumstances of his life.
-Subject people to economic doctrine and our common sense gets skewed.
-Scotland’s objective of autonomy recognises all those profound influences.
-A successful outcome to the Referendum hoped to address the social arrangements that are conducive to people’s rights and welfare, and to fulfilling their just aspirations – in brief, what we call the common good.
+A successful outcome to the Referendum hoped to address the social arrangements that are conducive to people’s rights and welfare, to help fulfill their just aspirations – in brief, what we call the common good.

 It is for the common good of the people of Scotland we seek a better society, irrespective of where they were born.
 But the dichotomy is, we can not achieve it while a dominant nation rules over us and all we do, telling us how what we should think, and how we should act.
 Furthermore, that nation controls the outlets of expression and information.

-What we have in Scotland currently is neo-democracy, cousin to neo-liberalism.
-It is not a real democracy but we are told it is.
+What we have in Scotland currently is faux democracy, cousin to neoliberalism.
+It is not real democracy but we are told it is.
 And if we can get through each day reasonably fed and happy, we won’t question it.
-That is why so many felt comfortable voting No – they felt life was at worst reasonably good, and best not at all bad.
-They could make choices.
+That is why so many felt comfortable voting No – they felt life was at worst tolerably good.

-Making choices seems to be a kind of freedom, or free will exercised.
+Making choices seems to some a kind of freedom, or free will exercised.
 Unfortunately, those choices are only the ones placed before us, not the ones we can create for ourselves.
-And we forget, according to research, at the lower end of the income scale seventy percent of the Scottish population have no influence on the policies that control those choices.
+At the lower end of the income scale seventy percent of the populace have no influence on the policies that control those choices.
 It is not until you go up the social scale, way up, do people feel they can make a difference.